Reddington35/FYP_Data_Analytics_Chatbot/README.md

 Final Year Project - Data Analytics Chatbot:

 The project consists of a user friendly chatbot titled Colin, that provides the user with various methods of asertaining information about the
-Covid 19 Pandemic for use as a University project.
+Covid 19 Pandemic for my University project.

 Key Features:
 - Main Menu loop used to guide the user through the key features using Natural Language Processing (NLP) from the SpaCy Library.